Arkadiusz Klimek

-Arkadiusz Klimek (born March 25, 1975) is a Polish former professional footballer.
+Arkadiusz Klimek (born 25 March 1975) is a Polish former professional footballer who played as a striker.

 Career

 Klimek started his career with local side Jeziorak Iława before moving to Stomil Olsztyn in 1995 then Zagłębie Lubin three years later.
-After 6 seasons with Zagłębie he decided to try his luck abroad, moving to Greece in 2003 with Panionios Nea Smirna.
+After six seasons with Zagłębie, he decided to try his luck abroad, moving to Greece in 2003 with Panionios Nea Smirna.
 He returned after a single season, joining Wisła Płock in 2004.

 In 2005 Klimek left Poland for a second time, joining Lithuanian champions FBK Kaunas.
 He helped Kaunas win the Cup in his debut season, although they finished runners-up to Ekranas Panevėžys in the A Lyga.
 The following season his 8 league goals helped Kaunas regain the league title and also earned him a move to Scotland, where he joined Scottish Premier League club Heart of Midlothian on a 6-month loan deal in January 2007.
 He made his Hearts debut in a 1-0 defeat of Inverness Caledonian Thistle in March 2007 but made only one further start before his loan deal expired.